What The Body Remembers: Letters Never Sent

 I remember one evening on a ridge, wind cutting through my jacket, the valley falling into shadow.
 No one else for miles.
 No cell service.
 Just the sound of my own breath mixing with mountain air.

-Solitude became sacred when it stopped being absence and started being ritual.
 The steady rhythm of footsteps on dirt grounded me when thoughts spun out.
 Breath fell into cadence with wind through trees, slowing panic I could never out-think.
+Not because nature fixed anything — but because I could be present with the panic.
+Watch it rise.
+Watch it fall.
+Stay with it while the wind moved through the trees.

 When I walk a trail alone, I'm not disconnected.
 I'm listening more closely.
 To the birds, to the creek, to the cues of my own body.